 Lladró was founded in 1953 by the three Lladro brothers: Juan, José, and Vicente.
-The founders derived from an agricultural background and formed the family company in the village of Almácera, Spain, near Valencia.
+The founders came from an agricultural and farming background and formed the family company in the village of Almácera, Spain, near Valencia.
 After more than 50 years in business, the Lladro family remains at the helm of the firm.

-Lladro pieces have a distinct form and color palatte.
+When collecting Lladros, look for the distinctive Lladro features and look.
+Lladro pieces have a distinct form and highly recognizable muted color palatte.
 In 1971, a logo was created that represented the link between both art and science which is the basis of all Lladró creations in fine porcelain.
 The logo joined an ancient chemical symbol with a stylized version of a very popular flower from the local region of Valencia, Spain known as the “bellflower”.

 This flower is incorporated into the logo as both a tribute to nature, the mother of clay, and to the region of Spain where the Lladró family firm was born.
 The finishing touch to this corporate logo is the Lladró name printed below the art/science symbol.